Applib-HarmonyOS/SQLite2XL/README.md

 Inspired by [androidmads/SQLite2XL](https://github.com/androidmads/SQLite2XL) - version v1.0.2

 ## Features
-1) This library provides user the functions to export SQLite Database to Excel and import Excel data to SQLite database.
+This library provides user the functions to export SQLite Database to Excel and import Excel data to SQLite database.

+## Usage of library in Sample App
-2) This sample application has two buttons, user can choose SQLite 2 Excel and Excel 2 SQLite.
+1) This sample application has two buttons, user can choose SQLite 2 Excel and Excel 2 SQLite.
-3) When the user clicks on the button SQLite 2 Excel, user gets to add the name and phone number of a person.
+2) When the user clicks on the button SQLite 2 Excel, user gets to add the name and phone number of a person.
-4) User has to save the entered data by clicking the Save button, the data which is saved is displayed on the screen.
+3) User has to save the entered data by clicking the Save button, the data which is saved is displayed on the screen.
-5) User has to click on Export button to export the data to the desired xml file.
+4) User has to click on Export button to export the data to the desired xml file.
-6) Then User has to click on Excel 2 SQLite button and import the data from the xml file to database.
+5) Then User has to click on Excel 2 SQLite button and import the data from the xml file to database.
-7) User can now click on SQLite 2 Excel to check if the data is imported.
+6) User can now click on SQLite 2 Excel to check if the data is imported.
-8) Export with Exclude button will export the data to another xml file excluding the contact number entered by the user.
+7) Export with Exclude button will export the data to another xml file excluding the contact number entered by the user.

 ## Exporting from SQLite to Excel
 <img src="screenshots/sqlitetoexcel.gif" width="500">